Dhritionly/Unicorn-Dataset_Analyisis/README.md

 # How to open this ?

-`Click on the " .ipynb "  file to open the preview of the work.`
+`Click on the " Unicorn_dataset_analysis_1.ipynb "  file to open the preview of the work.`

 ### How to run This ?